Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni will be able to describe predominant theories, methods and recent trends in related scientific disciplines and are able to reflect their applicability to HCI research.
+Students will be able to widen their interdisciplinary understanding of HCI as a field, as well as recent trends in related scientific disciplines and are able to reflect their applicability to dedicated HCI contexts.

 Übergeordnetes Modul: